JuliaPy/CondaPkg.jl/README.md

 ### Conda packages

-These are identified by a name and version.
+These are identified by a name, version and build.

 The version must be a Conda version specifier, or be blank.